Cabbage Roll Casserole is a quick and easy way to enjoy all the flavors of our very popular stuffed cabbage recipe featured here on Platter Talk.

 With that in mind, I wanted to make a version of this dish that is quick and easy.
-Enter Lazy Golumpki.
+Enter Lazy Cabbage Rolls.

-Instead of boiling the cabbage and pulling apart every leaf so that you can roll the meat mixture into them, I shredded the cabbage into big long pieces and I layered it, much like a lasagna or a casserole.
+4. Instead of boiling the cabbage and pulling apart every leaf so that you can roll the meat mixture into them, I shredded the cabbage into big long pieces.

 However, that feeling was quickly gone after how fast this went together.

 7. I use a family-size can of tomato soup to go over the stuffed cabbage casserole before it bakes in the oven.